dlt-science/science-notes/blogs/NetZero/netzero.md

 - Tokens quantify CO2 emissions, offering a precise and transparent method to track and manage emissions in banking activities, aligning financial practices with environmental targets.
 - This system allows for nuanced emissions management, supporting intertemporal and cross-industry compensation, and enhancing efforts to achieve Net Zero goals.
 - Utilising blockchain technology for CO2 tokens adds a layer of security and efficiency, fostering trust in the banking sector's environmental commitments.
-- The model shifts focus from traditional metrics to the actual purpose of financing, ensuring more accurate impact in reducing banking portfolios' carbon footprint.
+- The model shifts focus from traditional metrics to the actual purpose of financing, ensuring a more accurate impact in reducing banking portfolios' carbon footprint.
 - Despite its potential, the model's implementation faces challenges such as stakeholder alignment, regulatory compliance, and balancing financial and environmental objectives, underscoring the need for ongoing adaptation in sustainable finance.
 ```